mmattel/Raspberry-Pi-Setup/README.md

 ## Install Python3 and pip3

+Check if you have python already installed with `python -V` to show the version.

-Note that this will install as of writing Python 3.9 which now EOL
+Note when using apt, that this will install as of writing Python 3.9 which now EOL (just dont do it).

 ```
 sudo apt install python3 python3-pip
 ```

-To install an updated version like Python 3.11, do following steps, note that compiling can take a while:
+To install an updated version like Python 3.11 addtionally if there is already a bundled OS version installed, do following steps.
+Note that compiling can take a while:

 ```
 cd /tmp